CoderGreensparrow/oscdraw/README.md

 # Demos

-You can run some demos from `demos`.
+You can run some demos from the `demos` folder.
 You may need to understand other concepts first.

 # Gallery